Protic-PNC/jkb-sistem-dosen-wali/README.md

 11. **guidance**: Manages student counseling records.
 12. **warnings**: Documents warnings issued to students.
 13. **tuition_arrears**: Manages records of unpaid tuition fees.
+13. **reports**: Likely used for academic advisor report.

 ## Relationships

+Berikut adalah daftar relasi dalam format yang Anda inginkan:

 1. **users - students/lecturers**: One-to-one relationship.
 Each user account is associated with either a student or a lecturer.

-2. **programs - student_classes**: One-to-many relationship.
-A program can have multiple student classes.
+2. **classes - programs**: One-to-many relationship.
+A program can have multiple classes.

-3. **student_classes - students**: One-to-many relationship.
+3. **students - student_classes**: One-to-many relationship.
 Each student class can have multiple students.

-4. **lecturers - gpas**: One-to-many relationship.
-A lecturer can manage multiple student GPAs.
+4. **lecturers - positions**: One-to-many relationship.
+Each position can be held by multiple lecturers.

+5. **classes - academic_advisors**: One-to-many relationship.
+Each class can have one academic advisor who is a lecturer.

+6. **programs - head_of_program**: One-to-many relationship.
+Each program can have one head of program who is a lecturer.

-5. **gpas - gpa_details**: One-to-many relationship.
+7. **gpas - students**: One-to-many relationship.
+Each GPA record is associated with a student.

+8. **gpa_details - gpas**: One-to-many relationship.
 Each GPA record contains multiple detailed entries per semester.

-6. **students - achievements**: One-to-many relationship.
+9. **students - achievements**: One-to-many relationship.
 A student can have multiple achievements.

-7. **students - scholarships**: One-to-many relationship.
+10. **students - scholarships**: One-to-many relationship.
 A student can receive multiple scholarships.

-8. **students - guidance**: One-to-many relationship.
+11. **students - guidance**: One-to-many relationship.
 A student can participate in multiple counseling sessions.

-9. **students - warnings**: One-to-many relationship.
+12. **students - warnings**: One-to-many relationship.
 A student can receive multiple warnings.

-10. **students - tuition_arrears**: One-to-many relationship.
+13. **students - tuition_arrears**: One-to-many relationship.
 A student can have multiple tuition arrears records.

+14. **students - student_withdrawals**: One-to-one or One-to-many relationship.
+Each student may have one or multiple withdrawal records.

+15. **reports - gpa_details**: One-to-many relationship.
+Each report can contain multiple GPA details.

+16. **reports - achievements**: One-to-many relationship.
+Each report can include multiple achievements.

+17. **reports - guidance**: One-to-many relationship.
+Each report can include multiple guidance sessions.

+18. **reports - scholarships**: One-to-many relationship.
+Each report can include multiple scholarships.

+19. **reports - student_withdrawals**: One-to-many relationship.
+Each report can include multiple student withdrawals.

+20. **reports - warnings**: One-to-many relationship.
+Each report can include multiple warnings.

 ## Key Features